 Most port pins have alternate pin functions in addition to being a general purpose I/O pin.
 When an alternate function is enabled, it might override the normal port pin function or pin value.
 This happens when other peripherals that require pins are enabled or configured to use pins.
 If and how a peripheral will override and use pins is described in the section for that peripheral.
-"Pinout and Pin Functions" on page 51 shows which modules on peripherals that enable alternate functions on a pin, and which alternate functions that are available on a pin.
+"Pinout and Pin Functions" on page 56 shows which modules on peripherals that enable alternate functions on a pin, and which alternate functions that are available on a pin.

-16. TC0/1 - 16-bit Timer/Counter Type 0 and 1
+16. T/C - 16-bit Timer/Counter Type 0 and 1

-- Five 16-bit timer/counters
+- Two 16-bit timer/counters

-- Four timer/counters of type 0
+- One timer/counter of type 0

 - One timer/counter of type 1

-- Split-mode enabling two 8-bit timer/counter from each timer/counter type 0

-- 32-bit timer/counter support by cascading two timer/counters
+- 32-bit Timer/Counter support by cascading two timer/counters

 - Up to four compare or capture (CC) channels

 - Four CC channels for timer/counters of type 0

 - Two CC channels for timer/counters of type 1

 - Double buffered timer period setting

 - Double buffered capture or compare channels

 - Waveform generation:

 - Frequency generation

 - Single-slope pulse width modulation

 - Dual-slope pulse width modulation

 - Input capture:

 - Input capture with noise cancelling

 - Frequency capture

 - Pulse width capture

 - 32-bit input capture

-- · Timer overflow and error interrupts/events
+- Timer overflow and error interrupts/events

 - One compare match or input capture interrupt/event per CC channel

 - Can be used with event system for:

 - Quadrature decoding

 - Count and direction control

 - Capture

 - Can be used with DMA and to trigger DMA transactions

-- · High-resolution extension
+- High-resolution extension

 - Increases frequency and waveform resolution by 4x (2-bit) or 8x (3-bit)

 - Advanced waveform extension:

 - Low- and high-side output with programmable dead-time insertion (DTI)

 - Event controlled fault protection for safe disabling of drivers

-Atmel AVR XMEGA C3 devices have a set of five flexible 16-bit timer/counters (TC).
+Atmel AVR XMEGA B3 devices have a set of two flexible 16-bit Timer/Counters (TC).
 Their capabilities include accurate program execution timing, frequency and waveform generation, and input capture with time and frequency measurement of digital signals.
 Two timer/counters can be cascaded to create a 32-bit timer/counter with optional 32-bit capture.